 How it works

-We also see clients utilizing Dynamic Content to send out one campaign in multiple languages.
-This way, you can send out multiple campaigns with different content, but still keep them all contained in the same report.
-This makes it much easier to get your stats all in one place instead of having to combine.
+We also see clients utilising Dynamic Content to send out one Campaign in multiple languages.
+This way, you can send out multiple Campaigns with different content, but still keep them all contained in the same report.
+This makes it much easier to get your stats all in one place instead of having to combine reports.

-To get you started, you'll need to have a relevant custom field set up to link the Dynamic Content to.
+To get you started, you will need to have a relevant custom field set up to link the Dynamic Content to.

-Note: If creating Dynamic Content for different demographics, I'd suggest to create a Multiple Choice custom field.
+Note: If creating Dynamic Content for different demographics, I would suggest to create a Multiple Choice custom field.
 This way, it makes it a lot easier when creating the tags, as it's convenient to have multiple options in one custom field.

 Creating Dynamic Content tags

-Once you're all set up with the relevant custom fields, it's time to go back into your campaign and create the tags.
+Once you are all set up with the relevant custom fields, it's time to go back into your Campaign and create the tags.

 This will open up the editor for your tag, which has three main areas: Title, Default Content and Conditions.
-You'll need to title your tag dependant on the use, most commonly we'll see demographics and languages but you can use Dynamic Content for anything.
+You will need to title your tag dependant on the use, most commonly we will see demographics and languages but you can use Dynamic Content for anything.

 Enter a title for your tag, make sure you have a generic or default piece of content put under Default Content, then set your conditions to meet the corresponding contact or custom field.
-Once you've finished, click Add, then you can either use the tag from here or insert it into your campaign manually.
+Once you have finished, click Add, then you can either use the tag from here or insert it into your Campaign manually.

 Once inserted, your tag will look like a mail merge, but will have 'dc' in front of it to signal Dynamic Content.